SeedscapeEcology/Onboarding/PreTripAdvice_Panama.md

 ### Miscellaneous
 - Toiletries (e.g., shampoo, toothpaste, contact lens solution, tampons)
 - Medical supplies including any required medications.
-We will have a first aid kit, but consider bringing a small supply of aspirin, antiseptic, hydrocortisone cream, and Band-Aids.
+Consider bringing a small supply of aspirin, antiseptic, hydrocortisone cream, and Band-Aids.
 If you have severe reactions to insect stings, you should bring an emergency adrenaline kit, such as “Anakit”, available by prescription.
+- Lab's first aid kit (make sure this is stocked)
-- Insect repellent
+- Insect repellent to prevent bug bites.
+[Read advice from CDC](https://wwwnc.cdc.gov/travel/destinations/traveler/none/panama).
 - Sun screen (SPF 30 or higher).
 - Inexpensive, water-resistant watch with alarm clock
 - If you are a light sleeper, bring ear plugs for sleeping